epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-25-awesome-statusbar-stacked.markdown

 Let me introduce you a few decoration, using Lain library.
 Instead using glyph, Awesome can also draw vector in its panel.

-![Awesome WM: Stacked Statusbar with Second Panel at the Bottom][image-ss-stacked]{: .img-responsive }
+![Awesome WM: Stacked Statusbar with Second Panel at the Bottom][image-ss-stacked-640]{: .img-responsive }

 Oh yeah, Awesome also works well with GhostBSD.